Mario Kirev: Juventus

 In September 2011, Kirev joined Romanian Liga II side Politehnica Timișoara on a season long loan deal.
 He returned to Juventus on 1 July 2012.

 On 6 July 2013 – Mario played in a friendly for Slovak side MFK Kosice against Hungarian side Debrecen, with MFK Kosice winning 4–1.
 This could signal a move to Slovakia and the end of his Juventus career.

 Slavia Sofia

 After six years spent abroad, Kirev returned to Slavia Sofia in the spring of 2015.
 His contract was terminated by mutual consent on 11 August 2017.

 International career

-In August 2008 Mario became part of the Bulgaria national under-21 football team and he was at the time the only player on the team plying his trade outside of Bulgaria.
+In August 2008 Mario became part of the Bulgaria national under-21 football team and he was at the time the only player on the team playing his trade outside of Bulgaria.